Seven years on: T-shirt helps Aussie holiday photos find owner

-After just under seven years a camera and its contents have been returned to their owner, thanks to a very identifiable T shirt.
+After almost seven years a camera and its contents have been returned to their owner, thanks to a very identifiable T shirt.

 UK holidaymaker Rory Fitzgerald spotted the camera while on a diving trip to Australia.
-He retrieved the camera from the bottom of Balmoral Bay and 3.5GB on a trip in 2015 and has been looking for its owner ever since.
+He retrieved the camera from the bottom of Sydney's Balmoral Bay and 3.5GB of photos on a trip in 2015 and had been looking for its owner ever since.

 The camera itself was damaged beyond repair but, to his surprise, the memory card contained a treasure trove of clues.